ReneOlsthoorn/Ground/README.md

 1. Many C compilers do not allow the mixing of C and assembly in the same function.
 The reason is clear: manual inserted assembly makes optimization of the generated code hard.
 1. Highlevel constructs like classes are not available and moving to C++ is a mistake.
 1. The C datatypes are strange for a 64 bit system.
-Having 4-byte int and float is wrong.
+Having a 4-byte int and float is wrong.

 So, Ground tries to close the gap between compact highlevel constructs and assembly.
 Typical usage of x86-64 is in innerloops.
 See ```<GroundProjectFolder>\Examples\mode7_optimized.g``` for an example of innerloop optimization.

 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
-See the chess example.
 Recursion is also possible as can be seen in the sudoku.g example.
+See the Chess example on how to use additional threads.
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Chess.jpg?raw=true" width="500" /><br/>
 </p>